 Dental Implants: An Investment in Health

-Dr. Bernstein, Dr. Hanratty, Dr. Wise, Dr. Sterio, Dr. Sabra, Dr. Lock and Dr. Reiser know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
+Dr. Bernstein, Dr. Hanratty, Dr. Wise, Dr. Sterio, Dr. Sabra, Dr. Lock, Dr. Reiser and Dr. Casarez-Quintana know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
 That’s why we offer you this guide – a list of things to consider when making an informed decision about options for replacing your teeth.

 Implants Last Longer